 Android | iOS

-For small business entrepreneurs, Square is a point of sale app that accepts both cash and credit card payments.
+For small business entrepreneurs, Square is a point-of-sale app that accepts cash and credit card payments.

-Just plug in the provided peripheral (which works in any smartphone device) and swipe the card.
-The app is free to use but Square charges a small fee for every transaction.
+You can swipe the card using the provided peripheral (which works with any smartphone device).
+The app is free, but Square charges a small fee for every transaction.

 Slack